 During my school years, I began to hone my skills assisting my school and several local small businesses with their technology needs.
-Countless hours hanging around the computer lab paid off through boosting my confidence in the knowledge that anything is possible with a little hard work.
+Countless hours hanging around the computer lab paid off in boosting my confidence that anything is possible with a little hard work.
 As I entered university in Waterloo, Canada, I started a consulting practice catering to local businesses in the legal, marketing, manufacturing and internet sectors.
 During that time, I worked to take an idea that small businesses could consume technology as a utility to the next level.
 Calling on several colleagues, we developed a plan and pitched to Bay Street venture capitalists as well as local business legend Jim Balsillie.
 While the venture did not make it off the ground, I took many important lessons from it that stick with me today.

 BillG & Me